johndwells/Minimee/README.md

 * Disable or override the URLs which are prepended to image & @import paths in CSS
 * New `priority=""` parameter allows you to queue assets into a specific order
 * For EE2.4 and above, assets are queue'd **after** the `exp:minimee:display` tag is parsed
+* New `cleanup=""` setting for automatically deleting expired caches
 * Verbose template debugging messages to help easily track down errors
 * Improved handling of fully-qualified URLs of local assets
 * Individually turn off and on minification & combining for all assets (CSS, JS and HTML)